meganlsmith/selectionandmigration/docs/simulations.md

         ./div4/testingSims_neutral
         ./div4/terainingSims_neutral

 # FILET (Simple) # WORKING ON THIS, MOVED training SIMULATIONS TO FILET_ORGANIZED.
-Now, make sure all have right number of sims (done for bgs, done for neutral), combine .trees and sliminfo and compress (in progress), add info to note.
+Now, make sure all have right number of sims (done for bgs, done for neutral, done for linked. do I need more for adaptive int?), combine .trees and sliminfo and compress (in progress), add info to note.
 Then, we need to do more simulations for the simple testing datasets, I think.

     All FILET datasets are simulated as described in the [FILET page](filet.md).
     * Neutral